-This policy applies to students, parents/guardians, staff, contractors, volunteers and visitors to the College.
+This policy applies to students, parents/guardians, staff, contractors, volunteers, and visitors to the College.

-Key Responsibilities
+Key responsibilities

-Position/Roles Responsibilities School Council Review and endorse Policy Leadership Team Develop and Maintain safe and healthy environment for students, staff and volunteers.
-Development and implementation of College policy and procedures Provide resources and support for staff in undertaking their responsibility in this area All staff Be aware of the Snake Policy and Procedures Educate students, parents, contractors and visitors on minimising the risk of snake bite Take reasonable care of their own health and safety and that of others affected by their work or actions Reporting hazards and accidents/incidents in accordance with the College OHS procedures All Students, Parents, and Visitors Be aware of the Snake Policy and Procedures and follow instructions from Staff Take reasonable care of their own health and safety and that of others affected by their actions.
+Position/Roles Responsibilities School Council review and endorse policy Leadership Team develop and maintain a safe and healthy environment for students, staff, and volunteers develop and implement College policy and procedures provide resources and support for staff in undertaking their responsibility in this area All staff be aware of the Snake Management Policy and procedures educate students, parents, contractors, and visitors on minimising the risk of snake bite take reasonable care of their own health and safety and that of others affected by their work or actions report hazards and accidents/incidents in accordance with the College OHS procedures All students, parents, and visitors be aware of the Snake Policy and Procedures and follow instructions from staff take reasonable care of their own health and safety and that of others affected by their actions.

-Setting and Possibility of Snakes at Horsham College
+Setting and possibility of snakes at Horsham College